diggerwoo/libocli/doc/Syntax Registration.md

 ## 4.1 Create a command

-Function create_cmd_tree() is used to create a command, which is defined as blow.
+Function create_cmd_tree() is used to create a command.
+Below is the specification.

 ```c
 #define SYM_NUM(syms) (sizeof(syms)/sizeof(symbol_t))